-B.5 Organizational structure The Company is the parent company of the PTC group.
-The Company, directly or indirectly, owns 100% of capital and voting rights of each of its subsidiaries.
-As of the filing of the PTC Form 10-K, there were 55 subsidiaries of the Company.
-B.6 Interests in PTC's capital or voting rights Not applicable.
-Pursuant to its Q&A, ESMA considers that Item 18 of Annex I of the Prospectus Regulation is generally not pertinent for offers of shares to employees and can thus be omitted from the prospectus in accordance with Article 23.4 of the Prospectus Regulation.
-B.7 Financial information concerning PTC for the fiscal years ended September 30, 2016, 2015 and 2014
+apital or voting Not applicable.
+Pursuant to its Q&A, ESMA considers that Item 18 of Annex I of the Prospectus Regulation is generally not pertinent for offers of shares to employees and can thus be omitted from the prospectus in accordance with Article 23.4 of the Prospectus Regulation. gins accordance with Article 23.4 of the Prospectus Regulation. ć apital or voting

+B.7 Financial information concerning PTC for the fiscal years ended September 30, 2017, 2016 and 2015